exasol/public-knowledgebase/Connect-with-Exasol/run-your-etl-jobs-with-azure-data-factory-and-exasol.md

 You'll also need to make sure to install the 64-bit Exasol ODBC driver and the Visual Studio 2015-19 C++ redistributables on the machine hosting this self-hosted integration runtime.
 Install the redistributables before the driver.

-(Driver here: <https://downloads.exasol.com/clients-and-drivers/odbc> and redistributables here : <https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0> )
+(Driver here: <https://downloads.exasol.com/clients-and-drivers/odbc> and redistributables here : [Microsoft Visual C++ Redistributable latest supported downloads](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-180))

 Next we'll set up a linked service using this integration runtime.